guybedford/es-module-shims/README.md

 ### Fetch Hook

+> Stability: Non-spec feature

-> Note: This hook is non spec-compliant, but is provided as a convenience feature since the pipeline handles the same data URL rewriting and circular handling of the module graph that applies when trying to implement any module transform system.
+This is provided as a convenience feature since the pipeline handles the same data URL rewriting and circular handling of the module graph that applies when trying to implement any module transform system.

 The ES Module Shims fetch hook can be used to implement transform plugins.